catedrasaes-umu/NoSQLDataEngineering/README.md

 The Java project involved in the __NoSQL import__ project is the following one:

-* `es.um.nosql.schemainference.nosqlimport`: This project contains a definition of two database importers able to interact with **MongoDB** and **CouchDB**.
+* `es.um.nosql.s13e.nosqlimport`: This project contains a definition of two database importers able to interact with **MongoDB** and **CouchDB**.
 It also contains some helper classes in order to return a suitable output as a _Stream\<JsonObject\>_, _JsonArray_ or a Json file which will be used on the schema extraction process (see [here](#json-to-dbschema)).
 As more databases are supported new classes will be added to this project.

 ***